-Andrew Bailey is Chairman of Proximity North America —a digital, direct, eCRM and promotional marketing and activation agency.
+Andrew Bailey is the current CEO of The & Partnership, and the former Chairman of Proximity North America —a digital, direct, eCRM and promotional marketing and activation agency.
 Part of a global agency network with more than 2,000 employees and 61 offices around the world, Bailey and his team solve complex business problems with a simple strategy: change individual consumer behaviour.

 Under his leadership as President and CEO of Proximity Canada from 2005-2011, the agency grew from a team of 28 to 200.
 The company earned Digital Agency of the Year honors in 2006 and then repeated in 2011, becoming one of the largest and most awarded offices in the Proximity Worldwide network.

 Bailey has led and grown regional and worldwide clients like Visa, P&G, HP, Mars, Campbell’s, and BlackBerry.
 His passion for strategic and creative excellence has produced results recognized by domestic and international shows like Cannes, DMA Echos, Caples and the EFFIE awards.
 He started his career in traditional advertising at Leo Burnett, but quickly understood where the world was moving and became an early advocate of the digital space.
 He held executive positions with DraftFCB and Deepend.

 Big Data, Big Buzz, Big Distraction

 Big data is the latest craze, but how do you really use it?
 Andrew Bailey focuses on the difference between intelligent data, and raw numbers.
 A big purpose and the right data are more important than big data.
 You have to know what you are looking for, why it matters, and how you can marry that information to your goals and strategy.
 Even if big data is a silver bullet, you still need to know where to aim it.
 Bailey describes the key features of big data and what it can do, but even more importantly he focuses on its limitations.
 It's a contrarian but smart point of view on the intoxication everyone has with big data right now.